Joel-Nickson/Any-to-Any-Base-Converter/README.md

 # Any-to-Any-Base-Converter
-Convert numbers from binary to decimal to hex to oct and many more;
+Convert numbers from and to anywhere between 2,3,4,...,35